8 Unique RV Parks Every Camper Should Visit

 Camp Taylor Campground

 Camp Taylor in Columbia, NJ is a serene, forested campground.
-The campground offers a large swimming lake, boat rentals and direct access to hiking on the Appalachian Trail.
+The campground offers a large swimming lake, boat rentals, and direct access to hiking on the Appalachian Trail.

 Elk Country RV Resort